Who We Are

 Health Outcomes International

-The breadth of Carrie’s expertise has come from working with more than 30 organisations in the aged care and NDIS sector..
-As diverse as small independent aged care services to large regional councils.
+The breadth of Carrie’s expertise has come from working with more than 30 organisations in the aged care and NDIS sector, from small independent aged care services to large regional councils.

 Craig also previously worked in the Central Australian Office of the Department of Health and Ageing for five years, holding senior positions including Regional Manager.
 He has worked with remote services regarding program planning and delivery and provided consultation, coordination and policy advice to services, departments and other agencies.